 -

 Dr. Emmy McQuaid Hanson ’95 is an anesthesiologist in Spokane, WA.
 This past April, during the peak of New York City’s COVID-19 caseload, Emmy answered a call for physicians willing to fly there to help out in the crisis.
-She was put to work at Manhattan's Bellevue Hospital, where COVID-19 patients occupied every one of the hospital's 844 beds.
-Over the course of that one week, Bellevue accepted 500 transfers from other hospitals.

 Read More